dimashidayat99/Recomposing_Classical_Music_With_GAI/eda/README.md

 From the plot, the median of the both clef distribution is at 300 $s^{-1}$ with the interquartile range of around 150 $s^{-1}$ to 500 $s^{-1}$.
 The both clef distribution has maximum of around 1000 $s^{-1}$ and minimum of around 50 $s^{-1}$.
 The notes above 1000 $s^{-1}$ are identfied as outliers.

-The outliers analsis shows there are many outliers in the data.
-However, the technique used to deal with outliers is simply keep the outliers in the data.
-Dealing with outliers by removing will affect the sequences of the notes which make the music have high degree of disorderness in the notes sequences which may cause worst output of AI-generate music.
+The outliers analysis shows there are many outliers in the data.
+However, the technique used to deal with outliers is simply to keep the outliers in the data.
+Dealing with outliers by removing them will affect the sequences of the notes which makes the music have a high degree of disorderness in the notes sequences which may cause the worst output of AI-generate music.